kug3lblitz/docker-magento/README.md

 # Setup, version 2 (faster)

 You can use powershell, but I recommend using windows terminal, from the windows store, mainly because of the built-in tab support.
 Also grab debian, which I’d personally recommend, or ubuntu while you’re there.
+It’s **very important** that whichever terminal you use, it is *always* being started/run “as administrator” during all docker-related tasks, or else you may run into unexpected behavior (i.e. your containers will not finish building).

 Once installed, run

     wsl --set-default-version 2